 Patrick Mitchel (PhD)

-Patrick teaches theology on the BA and MA programmes as well as the Ministry & Personal Development programme.
+Patrick is our Director of Learning and teaches theology on the BA and MA programmes as well as the Ministry & Personal Development programme.
 Currently he is writing The Message of Love for the IVP Bible Speaks Today Themes Series.

 Jonathan Schuster (MDiv)